-Only after a formal complaint has been filed, the parties may decide to participate in an informal resolution process, however such participation may not be required.
+After a complaint has been made and has not been dismissed, the parties may decide to participate in an informal resolution process, however such participation may not be required.
 LECOM may facilitate an informal resolution process at any time prior to reaching a determination regarding responsibility.
-Informal resolution processes do not involve a full investigation and adjudication and may encompass a broad range of conflict resolution strategies, including, but not limited to, arbitration, mediation, or restorative justice.
+Informal resolution processes do not involve a full investigation and decision-making process and may encompass a broad range of conflict resolution strategies, including, but not limited to, arbitration, mediation, or restorative justice.
+LECOM will not offer informal resolution to resolve a complaint when such a process would conflict with Federal, State, or local law.

-At any time prior to agreeing to a resolution, any party may withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint.
-The parties must provide voluntary written consent for an informal resolution process to proceed.
-In that event, the parties must be provided written notice disclosing the allegations and the requirements of the informal resolution process.
-No informal resolution process is available regarding allegations that an employee sexually harassed a student.
+At any time prior to agreeing to a resolution, any party may withdraw from the informal resolution process and resume the investigation and decision-making grievance process with respect to the complaint.
+After the parties have agreed to a resolution at the conclusion of an informal resolution process, the parties are precluded from initiating or resuming investigation and decision-making grievance procedures arising from the same allegations.